-Saudi Arabia says no negotiations over Qatar demands
+Saudi, Qatar ministers spar over Arab nations' demands

 Saudi Arabia, the United Arab Emirates, Bahrain and Egypt imposed a boycott on Qatar three weeks ago, accusing it of backing militants - then issued an ultimatum, including demands it shut down a Turkish military base in Doha, shutting the Al Jazeera TV channel and curbing ties with Iran.

-Qatar denies the allegations against it and says the demands are aimed at curbing its sovereignty.

-U.S. Secretary of State Rex Tillerson is scheduled to meet Qatari Foreign Minister Sheikh Mohammed bin Abdulrahman Al Thani at the State Department on Tuesday.
+U.S. Secretary of State Rex Tillerson met with Qatari Foreign Minister Sheikh Mohammed bin Abdulrahman Al Thani at the State Department on Tuesday.

+Al Jazeera quoted Al Thani as saying in response to Saudi's Jubeir that the countries had presented "claims that are not proved by evidence and are not demands".

+"The demands must be realistic and enforceable and otherwise are unacceptable," Al Jazeera reported him as saying.

+Tillerson has said he hopes the list of demands would be "reasonable and actionable".
+On Sunday, Tillerson said that while some elements of the series of requests made by the four countries would be "very difficult for Qatar to meet", "there are significant areas which provide a basis for ongoing dialogue leading to resolution".

-(Reporting By Ahmed Tolba and Noah Browning in Dubai and Yara Bayoumy in Washington; Editing by Kevin Liffey and Grant McCool)
+Reporting By Ahmed Tolba and Noah Browning in Dubai and Yara Bayoumy in Washington; editing by Kevin Liffey and Grant McCool